Welcome students! Hunter’s Heart is excited to offer scent detection classes, seminars and events at Kayenna Kennels, Calgary.

 - To find the precise location of source (the highest concentration of odor), within 2-6 inches

 - To move his nose as close to source as possible

 - To stay at source and receive multiple high value rewards, until lured away.

 There are no prerequisites for this course.
 We start our puppies as young as 5 weeks, using motivation and games so every dog can succeed.
 Puppies should have their second shots so it’s safe to attend classes in a busy training centre.

 This course will prepare you to:

-- Shaping a down using a wooden indication box, or
+- Shaping a down using a wooden indication box (inspired by Dave Kroyer), or

 - Using leash pressure to train the dog to freeze like a statue with attention focused at source.

-Novice competition generally features low hides (up to 2 feet).
-We recommend teaching and proofing an indication on low hides so it’s trained to fluency, before you focus on high hides.
+Novice competition generally features low hides (up to 1-2 feet maximum).
+We recommend teaching and proofing an indication on low hides so it’s trained to fluency, before you train an indication on high hides.